 Global Guidance for Life Cycle Impact Assessment Indicators and Methods (GLAM)

 The Life Cycle Initiative started GLAM in 2013, in collaboration with University of Michigan, Norwegian University of Science and Technology (NTNU), Denmark’s Technical University (DTU), to enhance global consensus on environmental life cycle impact assessment indicators.
 The project aims to generate tangible and practical recommendations for different environmental indicators and characterization factors used in Life Cycle Impact Assessments (LCIA).
-GLAM is funded by the Life Cycle Initiative funding partners, Swiss Government, French Government, German Government, the Copper Alliance, MERA, ifu of the iPoint group, One Planet Network, Rio Tinto and ACE.
+GLAM is funded by the Life Cycle Initiative funding partners, Swiss Government, French Government, and German Government.

 GLAM works with a balanced mix of participants; international experts from five topical tracks: LCIA method developers, providers of life cycle thinking studies (primarily consultants and industry associations), and users of life cycle information, including governmental and intergovernmental organizations, government, industry, NGOs, and academics.